The Mirage: Restaurants

 The Mirage opened with five fine-dining restaurants, including the Italian-themed Ristorante Riva.
 It also had middle-class eateries such as the Bermuda Buffet and the 24-hour Caribe Cafe.
 To keep costs down, a single kitchen was built in the center of the property to service the restaurants.
 In 1998, the Mirage revamped its restaurants and added several new ones.
 Among them was Onda, an Italian restaurant by chef Todd English that replaced Ristorante Riva.

 Chef Alex Stratta oversaw Renoir, a restaurant featuring paintings by the French artist Pierre-Auguste Renoir.
 It opened in 1999.
 A year later, Renoir became one of the first Las Vegas restaurants to win a Five-Star rating from the Mobil Travel Guide.
 It also won the AAA Five Diamond Award in 2001 and 2002.
 Renoir closed in November 2004, after Stratta declined to renew his contract.
+It was replaced by a Chinese restaurant known as Fin.
+A Japanese restaurant, Otoro, would also open at the property.

 Several restaurant changes were made in the mid-2000s.
 A new buffet, designed by Adam Tihany, was added in 2004.
 Carnegie Deli, a popular Manhattan establishment, opened another location at the Mirage in 2005, also with a design by Tihany.
 Like its predecessor, the Mirage location was also popular.
 It eventually closed in 2020, to make way for a new eatery.

 B.B.
 King's Blues Club opened a location at the Mirage in November 2009, replacing the Caribe Cafe.
 The club operated through a lease agreement with the Mirage, although the two had a strained relationship.
 In particular, the club accused the resort of overcharging for cleaning services such as dishwashing.
 The Blues Club filed for Chapter 11 bankruptcy in 2011, and fought in court to avoid being evicted.
 It eventually closed in November 2012.

 Chef Tom Colicchio opened a 220-seat steakhouse, Tom Colicchio's Heritage Steak, in 2013.
 Meanwhile, chef Michael LaPlaca took over Onda and renamed it Portofino the following year.
 It also served Italian food, and briefly offered a $100 lasagna topped with 23-karat gold flakes and shaved white diamond truffles.
 The restaurant closed in 2017, and LaPlaca opened a larger Italian restaurant, Osteria Costa, elsewhere in the resort.

 BLT Burger operated for eight years before being replaced in 2016 by a resort-run restaurant, LVB Burgers & Bar.
-An 8000 sqft sports bar – known as The Still Crafts, Drafts and Eats – was also opened in 2016.
+An 8000 sqft sports bar – known as The Still Crafts, Drafts & Eats – was also opened in 2016.